Billed for my COVID-19 vaccine - Sidney Daily News

 So, it is unclear why all providers were not simply mandated by HHS to register with the uninsured program and participate in a brief video tutorial before being eligible to receive their first shipment of vaccine doses.
 Instead, HHS contracted with United Heathcare to work with COVID-19 vaccine providers around the country after doses were delivered to uninsured individuals.

-According to United Healthcare representative Jeff P., at first, he said I could be billed administration fees.
+According to United Healthcare representative Jeff P., at first told me I could be billed administration fees.
 But after asking Jeff to speak to a supervisor, he returned saying vaccine provider(s) are required to register with the HRSA’s COVID-19 Uninsured Program and submit all its uninsured claims so that its uninsured patients are not billed directly.
 He also confirmed the uninsured program is free and currently open to new registrants and gives full reimbursement to providers for uninsured vaccine administration fees.

 Unless my case was an isolated one, the scope of the problem could be far-reaching.
 This is because Bon Secours Mercy Health operates 50 hospitals in the U.S. and Ireland.
 They outsource their U.S. billing to Ensemble Health Partners of Blue Ash, Ohio (ensemblehp.com), which is a national billing company.